Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

 Starting with the top panel of the figure, we observe that during the beginning of the sample, appreciable model weight is placed on constant parameter models.
 In the mid of 2006, this changes and DMA places increasing posterior mass on models that allow for time-variation in the parameters.
 In the period from the beginning of 2007 to the onset of the financial crisis, we see that the weight on TVP models somewhat decreases.
 During the financial crisis, we again experience a pronounced increase in posterior weight towards TVP regression.
 In that period, constant parameter models only play a limited role in forming inflation forecasts.
 With some few exceptions, the remainder of the hold-out period is characterized by evenly distributed posterior mass across constant and TVP regressions.

-The middle panel of \autoref{fig:heatcombi1} shows that DMA places increasing posterior mass on models with a large number of factors during recessions (and, similar to panel (a), in 2006).
-This indicates that in turbulent times it seems to pay off to include many factors.
-Since our previous analysis reveals that point forecasts are very similar to the ones obtained from simpler univariate models, this finding is most likely driven by a superior density forecasting performance.
-Hence, we conjecture that the main driving force behind the strong performance of a model with many factors is that this increases posterior uncertainty (through the inclusion of a large number of covariates), which ultimately leads to slightly wider credible sets, implying a higher probability of observing outlying observations.
+The middle panel of \autoref{fig:heatcombi1} shows that DMA places increasing posterior mass on models with a large number of factors during the period prior to the global financial crisis.
+During the recession and the immediate period afterwards we observe that models with a different number of factors obtain substantial model weight.
+This suggests that if the number of factors is small, our dimension reduction techniques soak up information which might be useful during a recession (such as sharp changes in $\bm X$).
+If the number of factors becomes large this information is extracted as well but (potentially) reflected by more factors that display changes which are less pronounced.
+In the period after the global financial crisis we again find a large number of factors retrieving substantial posterior weight.

 The bottom panel (panel (c)) of \autoref{fig:heatcombi1} provides information on how much weight is allocated to models that exploit non-linear dimension reduction techniques.
-Again, we observe that non-linear dimension reduction techniques obtain considerable posterior mass during 2006 and the financial crisis of 2007/2008.
-In 2006, the Autoencoder with $q=15$ receives substantial posterior weight.
-During the financial crisis, we find that diffusion maps and squared PCA feature large weights.
-Apart from these two periods, weights allocated to non-linear dimension reduction techniques are generally close to zero.
+This figure corroborates our full sample findings: the Autoencoder performs extremely well and dominates our pool of models.
+Notice, however, that this statement is not true during the global financial crisis.
+During that period we observe that models based on PCA squared and PCA quadratic feature large weights.
+We also find that linear techniques (PCA linear) and other non-linear techniques (PCA with a Gaussian kernel, LLE, ISOMAP, diffusion maps) retreive almost no posterior weight over time.

-This discussion highlights that the strong performance of DMA relative to the single best performing model can be, at least partly, attributed to changes in model weights across business cycles.
-In expansionary periods with stable inflation rates and macroeconomic fundamentals, linear and simple models dominate the model pool.
-By contrast, adding more sophisticated models and dimension reduction techniques pays off during recessions.
-A dynamic combination of different approaches thus improves real-time inflation forecasts.
+Summing up this discussion we find that the single best performing model (the Autoencoder) is hard to beat when we dynamically combine models.
+However, this comparison is, to some extent, unfair since the researcher does not have this information at her disposal.
+Hence, combining models helps to integrate out this uncertainty by producing forecasts which are close to the single best performing model but, at the cost of higher computational costs, without the necessity of knowing the strongest single model specification.

-\section{Closing Remarks}
+\section{Closing remarks}